St. James–Belgravia Historic District

 The St. James–Belgravia Historic District, within Old Louisville, was placed on the National Register of Historic Places in 1972.
 It comprises St. James Court (north) and Belgravia Court (south).
 It is bordered to the north by Louisville's Central Park.
-The area was the site of the Southern Exposition and now hosts the St. James Court Art Show which takes place annually the first weekend of October.
+The area was the site of the Southern Exposition and hosts the St. James Court Art Show which takes place annually the first weekend of October.
 Belgravia Court takes its name from Belgravia, an affluent district in London, England.
 Belgravia Court has no immediate street access for vehicles and is a "walking court" with a common green area and parallel sidewalks.
 St. James Court features two important houses: the Conrad–Caldwell House, and the Pink Palace.

 History

 The history of St. James and Belgravia Courts is part of the broader story of what is now known as Old Louisville.
 As the city continued to develop south of the Ohio River, areas like this were used for various purposes over time.
 The land that is today St. James and Belgravia was at one time used for truck-farming and by 1875 became the site of the Louisville Baseball Park.
 The land was later cleared, buildings were erected, and it hosted the Southern Exposition from 1883 to 1887.
 The exhibition was held on 23 acres of open land south of Central Park.

 After the close of the Exposition, the buildings were razed, and William H. Slaughter began acquiring the land in 1889.
 By June 1890, The Courier-Journal reported that William H. Slaughter purchased 52 lots of land between S. Fourth and S. Sixth Streets.
 The report also detailed his plan to develop a new area of homes that would “result in the establishment of one of the most beautiful residence sites in this city of beautiful residences.”
 The announcement noted without explanation that this new area would be named St. James Court.
 Although not stated, the selection of the names St. James and Belgravia, with their connections to London, England, were meant to enhance the exclusiveness of this new area and these new homes.